Siege and Battle of Toulon

 Tactics

-Defense in depth, use of terrain (Mont Faron, hinterland redoubts), well-positioned coastal artillery.
-Partial scuttling of French warships prevents their capture.
-Eugene fails to coordinate a complete encirclement.
+Defense in depth, use of terrain (Mont Faron, rear redoubts), well-positioned coastal artillery.
+The partial scuttling of French ships prevented their capture.
+Eugene failed to coordinate a complete encirclement.
+The attack began on 29 July; the Imperials seized the Sainte-Catherine heights on 30 July, but Tessé's and La Marine's regiments recaptured these crucial positions on 14 and 15 August, then Fort Sainte-Catherine.

 Consequences